-Bobby Howe of Washington honored at Awards Gala in Baltimore
+Nick Zlatar of New York honored at Awards Gala in Los Angeles

-BALTIMORE (Jan.
-15, 2016) — US Youth Soccer honored Bobby Howe, of Bellevue, Wash., as the recipient of the Dr. Thomas Fleck, US Youth Soccer Excellence in Coaching Education Award at the US Youth Soccer Awards Gala Friday in Baltimore.
-The Awards Gala was held in conjunction with the 2016 US Youth Soccer Workshop at the NSCAA Convention.
+LOS ANGELES (Jan.
+13, 2017) — US Youth Soccer honored Nick Zlatar, of New York City as the recipient of the Dr. Thomas Fleck, US Youth Soccer Excellence in Coaching Education Award at the US Youth Soccer Awards Gala Friday in Los Angeles.
+The Awards Gala was held in conjunction with the 2017 US Youth Soccer Workshop at the NSCAA Convention.

 The Excellence in Youth Coaching Education award is also known as the Dr. Thomas Fleck award.
 It is designed to honor a lifetime of dedication where one has led with integrity, honor, humor and humility and has made extensive and far reaching contributions to the process by which youth soccer coaches are educated in America.

 Hilary Kennedy, host of The US Youth Soccer Show, set the stage for the night as the master of ceremonies for the more than 1,000 in attendance.
-Boys and Girls Recreation and Competitive Coaches of the Year, Young Referees of the Year, Administrator of the Year, Volunteer of the Year, Goal and Save of the Year and the TOPSoccer Buddy and Coach of the Year were also presented during the Gala, and the US Youth Soccer Hall of Fame inductees were honored.
+Boys and Girls Recreation and Competitive Coaches of the Year, Young Referees of the Year, Administrator of the Year, Volunteer of the Year, Goal and Save of the Year and the TOPSoccer Buddy and Coach of the Year were also presented during the Gala, and the latest US Youth Soccer Hall of Fame inductee was honored.

 2015 Dr. Lewis Atkinson - Dover, Del.